jwente/Project-2/README.md

 # Project-2
-Read and display match data from NFL, NBA, MLS and MLB.
+Read and display match data from NFL, NBA, MLS and MLB from text file.